 Once we’re feeling an emotion, the healthiest response is always to breathe our way through that feeling without taking action.
 You feel the emotion, in

-the larger context of calm, which heals it.
+the larger context of your calm, compassionate, observing self, which heals it.
 That's how we release upsets and move beyond them.

 This is also why acknowledging your child's emotions helps her to let them go.
-Your empathy helps her accept and feel the upset, while your calm witnessing
+Your empathy helps her accept and feel the upset, while your calm compassionate

-helps her heal it so she can move on.
+witnessing helps her heal the inner turmoil so that she can move on.

 But many of us find that we’re repeatedly swamped with upsetting feelings.
 Sure, we can spend all of our time breathing through them and releasing, but